MusicGenerator/mumble-ruby-pluginbot-docker/README.md

 The bot uses the current devel branch with many new features compared to the master branch.

+## Debian or Ubuntu?
+This dockerfile works both with Debian and Ubuntu.
+It was originally created for Debian but then changed a little to work with Ubuntu also because Ubuntu uses a more recent version of MPD.
+If you experience problems where the bot disconnects when handling radio streams you should use Ubuntu as an image, see first line of the Dockerfile.

+The default is Ubuntu though.

 ## Ports
 Port 7701 is exposed.